Your trip includes

 (Walking Day: 15 miles | 23.5 kilometers | 35,000 steps)

 Today is the day that your walking pilgrimage (El Camino) to Santiago de Compostela officially begins!
-With the guidance of Our Lord, and through the spirit of St. James the apostle, you will become an authentic pilgrim by journeying along the physical road, as well as, the spiritual one.
+With the guidance of Our Lord, and through the spirit of St. James the Apostle, you will become an authentic pilgrim by journeying along the physical road and the spiritual one.
 Your first official day of walking will culminate in Portomarin.
-This town dates back to the Roman Ages and was an important halt along the route in the Middle Ages.
+This town dates back to the Roman Ages and it was an important stop during the Middle Ages.
 Due to the creation of a dam in 1962, the Old Portomarin is currently underneath the Mino River.
-As a result of the dam creation, many of the old buildings were moved, brick by brick.
+As a result of the dam, many of the old buildings were moved, brick by brick.
 Among these buildings is the Church of St. John of Jerusalem.
-In Medieval Times, this church was strategically set along the route of El Camino in order to protect the tomb of Santiago.
 At Portomarin, you will enjoy dinner followed by an overnight.

 Day 5: Portomarin - Palas de Rei